-$$RAL = \frac{ARWP + URU + NPE}{UE},$$ (11)
+$$RAL = \frac{ARWP + URU + NPE}{UE},\tag{11}$$

-ARWP: Adjusted rural working-age population URU: Urban registered unemployment NPE: Not-on-post workers UE: Urban employment
+ARWP: Adjusted rural working-age population

+URU: Urban registered unemployment

+NPE: Not-on-post workers UE: Urban employment

 The numerator includes not-on-post workers and rural working-age population, in addition to registered urban unemployment.
 Not-on-post workers are laid-off workers not counted in unemployment.
 We adjust rural working-age population because the reserve army of a region includes not only local rural labour forces but also those from neighbouring regions.
 Rural labour forces in a region may work out of their home regions.
 The question is how to define 'neighbouring regions'.
-Due to cross-regional migration, geographically neighbouring regions might differ from the region as the top three destination regions for travellers from the region in question during the Chinese New Year period.
+Due to cross-regional migration, geographically neighbouring regions might differ from the regional sources of migrant workers.
+We define the neighbouring regions of a particular region as the top three destination regions for travellers from the region in question during the Chinese New Year period.
 Baidu Migration data provide the destination regions for travellers in the ten days previous to the Chinese New Year of 2015 when the vast majority of travellers were travelling from their work regions to home regions; these data were captured through a popular smartphone application that can locate millions of users.
-Although data quality remains questionable, we need only the top three destination regions, ra-ther than fine-grained data.
+Although data quality remains questionable, we need only the top three destination regions, rather than fine-grained data.